vectordotdev/vector/website/content/en/highlights/2023-11-07-new-linux-repos.md

 packages to both the new and existing locations through the end of **2023**.

 {{< warning >}}
-Starting in **2024** we'll stop using `timber.io` and exclusively publish packages to `vector.dev`.
+Starting in **2024**, we will stop using `timber.io` and exclusively publish packages to `vector.dev`.
 {{< /warning >}}

-We aim to make this a seamless transition by providing plenty of time to switch repositories, as well as publishing previous versions of Vector to have the new repository be a drop in replacement - without updating your Vector version.
+We aim to make this a seamless transition by providing plenty of time for you to switch repositories, as well as by publishing previous versions of Vector with the new repository as a drop-in replacement, so you don't have to update your Vector version.

 If you have any questions or concerns don't hesitate to reach out on [Discord] or [Discussions]!

 ## Migration guide

-The following command will **remove** the existing repository and configure the new repository.
+The following command **removes** the existing repository and configures the new repository.

 ```sh